 The PharmD for Working Professionals is an innovative and accessible part-time option for practicing pharmacists to earn the Doctor of Pharmacy (PharmD) degree while working.
 The program is intended for motivated and self-directed pharmacy professionals keen to achieve the Doctor of Pharmacy credential.

-**UPDATE: The application deadline date for Fall 2022 admissions is extended to February 15, 2022.
+IMPORTANT UPDATE FOR 2024: The application deadline date for Fall 2024 admissions is MOVED to March 1, 2024 (supporting document deadline date is moved to March 15).
 For information on how to apply, visit Admission Requirements.

 Upon completion of the program, graduates will be prepared with:

 - expanded knowledge and skills in pharmacotherapy, leadership, management, and interprofessional collaboration

 - applied learning experiences to advance their clinical expertise

 - critical thinking and problem-solving skills to enhance patient care

 Online: offered in partnership with Memorial's Centre for Innovation in Teaching and Learning (CITL) - a leader in online learning

 Flexible: program can be completed in three to five years with applied learning activities completed at the workplace

 Convenient: only two short visits to campus required, with flexibility where pharmacy practice experiences are completed